Xi Jinping in His Own Words

 Nevertheless, there are a few reasons why developing Iran’s renewables sector makes sense.
 By relying more on renewable energy domestically, it is possible that Iran could sell more oil and gas abroad.
 Growing its renewables sector could also help Iran fulfill the commitments it made under the Paris climate change agreement, which call for the country to reduce its greenhouse gas emissions relative to 2010 by 12 percent before 2030, under the most optimistic scenario.
 Iran’s renewable energy capacity now stands at around 200 megawatts.
 By next year, the country hopes to add 5,000 more.

-Popular pressure to reduce pollution is 5,160 people died as a result of pollution in Tehran alone.
+Popular pressure to reduce pollution is another reason to expand the renewables sector.
+Between March 2014 and March 2015, some 5,160 people died as a result of pollution in Tehran alone.
 Vehicle fumes account for most of the country's problems with air quality, but in some oil-rich provinces, the director of Iran’s Center for Weather and Climate Change said in January, gas flaring, or the burning of natural gas from oil and gas wells, is the biggest source of air pollution.